 A nose is a nose.
 By any other name would it still smell as sweet?
 Learn all about noses, then invent a new and improved sniffer!

-Cut out your super nose with Crayola Scissors.
-Fold the paper to make your nose stand up.
+Cut out super noses with Crayola Scissors.
+Fold the paper to make the nose stand up.

-Glue your super nose and its parts to another paper with Crayola School Glue.
+Glue super noses and its parts to another paper with Crayola School Glue.
 Air dry.

-Write words and phrases around the nose to convince people about its exciting new and improved attributes.
-Ask someone to help with spelling if you’re not sure about a word.
+Students write words and phrases around the nose to convince people about its exciting new and improved attributes.
 Create a store display of new noses that people and other animals could purchase.